wux4an/dream/docs/reference/architecture.md

 **Path parameters:**

 Paths like `/users/:id/posts/:post_id` are parsed into patterns.
 Parameters are extracted and validated via `require_int(request, "id")` or `require_string(request, "id")`, which return `Result` types for safe error handling.

+**Parameter Validation:** Path parameters like `:id` are extracted and validated at runtime using functions like `require_int(request, "id")` which return `Result` types.
+The compiler does not verify that parameter names in your routes match those in your controllers—this is an intentional design decision favoring ergonomic APIs over compile-time guarantees.
+See [Discussion #15](https://github.com/TrustBound/dream/discussions/15) for exploration of type-safe alternatives.

+**Performance:** The router uses a radix trie internally for O(path depth) lookup, making route matching extremely fast regardless of the number of routes.
+Benchmark results show ~1.3-1.5μs per lookup whether you have 100 or 1000 routes.

 ### 2. Server